Everyone knows what lit the fire under Adele when she made her smash-hit 2011 album 21.

-But upon hearing the news last month that Adele and Konecki had split up after more than eight years together, fans couldn't help but shadily express—along with their words of support and encouragement—their hopes for some more truly stellar breakup music.
+But upon hearing the news this spring that Adele and Konecki had split up after more than eight years together, fans couldn't help but shadily express—along with their words of support and encouragement—their hopes for some more truly stellar breakup music.

 "Adele and her partner have separated," read a statement emailed to the Associated Press on April 19.
 "They are committed to raising their son together lovingly.
 As always they ask for privacy.
 There will be no further comment."

-Their sounds are different, but Adele, who is celebrating her 31st birthday Sunday, has inevitably found herself in the heartbreak genre also occupied by Taylor Swift, whose music has helped legions of women (and plenty of men) get through tough times.
-Swift's reputation was a tonal shift for the pop star, more about getting even than getting over anything, but it's hard to imagine Adele, who was spotted heading into a New York recording studio in March, coming up with anything other than gut-wrenching odes to love and loss.
+Their sounds are different, but Adele, 31, has inevitably found herself in the heartbreak genre also occupied by Taylor Swift, whose music has helped legions of women and men get through tough times.
+Swift's reputation was a tonal shift for the pop star, as much about getting even as about getting over anything, but it's hard to imagine Adele, who was spotted heading into a New York recording studio in March, coming up with anything other than gut-wrenching odes to love and loss.